 Reddit is the 3rd most visited site in the US, it has over 330 million average monthly active users and more than 140k active communities (also known as subreddits).

-You can get traffic from Reddit for free too, but first, you need to build up your profile with a positive karma score and join conversations post helpful guides, articles etc, since most subreddits require you to have a certain karma score in order to post links.
+You can get traffic from Reddit for free too, but first, you need to build up your profile with a positive karma score and join conversations post helpful guides, articles, etc, since most subreddits require you to have a certain karma score to post links.

 So the next best thing is to pay for it, Reddit Ads are very cheap, and not that many marketers are using them.
-Which is weird since they have such a good price for super laser targeted traffic.
+This is weird since they have such a good price for super laser targeted website traffic.

 To start advertising simply go to Reddit Ads and log-in (if you already have a Reddit account) or register if you don’t have an account, and then just click on create a campaign and the whole thing is pretty self-explanatory.

-After that, you submit your campaign it will have to be reviewed and approved first, so you will need to wait up to 24hours in order for your promotion to go live.
+After that, you submit your campaign it will have to be reviewed and approved first, so you will need to wait up to 24hours for your promotion to go live.

-Reddit is an amazing way of getting quality cheap traffic, but you must be careful of what things you’re promoting as again, Reddit users can smell through the bullsh*t and if they sense something is tricky or a scam, they will let you and other redditors know about it.
+Reddit is an amazing way of getting quality cheap website traffic, but you must be careful of what things you’re promoting as again, Reddit users can smell through the BS and if they sense something that you’re posting is shady or looks like a scam, they will let you and other redditors know about it.